menneni/news-core/README.md

 #### Sample usage

-Create a new articl by posting to http://localhost:8080/articles end point using CURL
+Create a new article by posting to http://localhost:8080/articles end point using CURL

 `curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/hal+json' -d '{ \
  	"header": "Walmart launches a new home shopping site for furniture and home décor 2", \